TextureGroup/Texture/docs/_docs/synchronous-concurrency.md

 </div>
 <br>

 Usually, if a cell hasn't finished its display pass before it has reached the screen it will show placeholders until it has drawing its content.
-Setting this option to YES makes your scrolling node or ASViewController act more like UIKit, and in fact makes Texture scrolling visually indistinguishable from UIKit's, except that it's faster.
+Setting this option to YES makes your scrolling node or ASDKViewController act more like UIKit, and in fact makes Texture scrolling visually indistinguishable from UIKit's, except that it's faster.

 <img src="/static/images/synchronous-concurrency.jpg" width="50%">